 Bobby holds a Bachelor’s degree in Anthropology from Metropolitan State University of Denver.
 He graduated from the Colorado Division of Homeland Security and Emergency Management Academy in 2018.
-He is a certified Planning Section Chief (EOC-PSC3), Public Information Officer trainee (EOC-PIO3t), and a Colorado Certified Emergency Manager (CO-CEM®).
-In 2019 he was awarded the Emergency Manager of the Year Award, for the San Luis Valley All-Hazards Region, by the Colorado Emergency Management Association.
+He is a certified Planning Section Chief (EOC-PSC3), Public Information Officer (EOC-PIO3), and a Colorado Certified Emergency Manager (CO-CEM®).
+In 2019, he was awarded the Emergency Manager of the Year Award, for the San Luis Valley All-Hazards Region, by the Colorado Emergency Management Association.

-Bobby is an active member of San Luis Valley’s: All-Hazards Advisory Committee, the Health Care Coalition (HCC), the Local Emergency Planning Committee (LEPC), and serves as the Vice-chairperson of the Emergency Coordination Committee (ECC).
+Bobby is an active member of San Luis Valley’s: All-Hazards Advisory Committee, Health Care Coalition (HCC), Local Emergency Planning Committee (LEPC), and serves as the Vice-chairperson of the Emergency Coordination Committee (ECC).